FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

 ## Provider-Defined vs. User-Defined Tags

-The following is an example of one user-defined tag, one provider-defined tag, respectively, with tag key, `foo`, and one tag key without a supported value.
-The first tag is user-defined and not prefixed.
-The second tag is provider-defined and prefixed with `acme/`, which the provider has specified as a reserved tag key prefix.
-The third tag with tag key, `baz`, does not support a value, so `true` (boolean) is assigned as its value.
+This example illustrates three different tagging scenarios.
+The first two illustrate when the provider supports both keys and values, while the third is for supporting keys only.
+The first tag is user-defined and doesn't have a provider prefix.
+The second tag is provider-defined and has a prefix of `acme/`, which is reserved by the provider.
+The third tag has a tag key of `baz` and its value is assigned the boolean value `true` since the tag doesn't support a value.

 ```json
     {